MattKuebrich/zms-tools/README.md

 You can paste in multiple instrument definitions and download the results as a .zms or .opm file.

-I made this so I could use FM instruments from .zms files I found on the web in VOPM (and hence in a modern DAW).
+I made this so I could use FM instruments from .zms files found [on the web](http://most.bigmoney.biz/g0org/music/?cat=50&paged=4) in VOPM (and hence in a modern DAW).
 And conversely, to use the more user-friendly VOPM interface to design FM instruments and be able to easily move them back into Z-MUSIC MML.

 You use load these in the browser here:<br>
 <a href="https://mattkuebrich.com/zmstools/zms2opm.html" target=”_blank”>zms2opm</a><br>